DunstanKiiru/Vet-Clinic-Manager/README.md

 Display: Treatment listings now include the pet’s name and ID for clarity.

+To generate seed data for the database run python -m lib.db.seed from the root folder
 ## Contributing

 Contributions are welcome!
 Follow these steps: